Kenshiro-28/MAGI/README.md

 You can tailor it to different techniques such as Chain-of-Thought, Chain of Draft, or other variants.

+You can set your Core Protocol in the file **core_protocol.txt**.

-The default Core Protocol includes:
+The default protocol includes:

 - Foundational Deconstruction: Classify the problem, list assumptions, define boundaries.
 - Hypothesis Generation & Inversion: Create diverse approaches, stress-test via premortem.